 The Maryland Fishing Challenge runs annually from 12:01am the day after Labor Day until 12:00am (midnight) Labor Day of the current year.
-Anyone who catches a fish matching the minimum size requirements and checks it in at a local Award Center will be eligible to enter into the challenge.
-Registered anglers will receive additional information via regular mail regarding the finale approximately 2 weeks prior to the September event.
+Anyone who catches a fish matching the minimum size requirements and checks it in at a local Award Center will be eligible to enter into the challenge for an Angler Award.

 *Exceptions will be made for the establishment of a new state record, in which case the fish must be weighed.